Cladiella australis

-Cladiella australis is a species of soft coral in the family Alcyoniidae.
+Cladiella australis is a species of soft coral in the family Cladiellidae.
 It is found in the western Indo-Pacific.
 It is commonly known as the finger blanching soft coral because with the polyps extended it appears brown but when poked with a finger, the polyps retract into the leathery base tissue and the coral appears white.

 Secondary metabolites

 Five new diterpenes with tricyclic skeletons of cladiellin have been isolated from this soft coral.